 - Has the nominee held any positions of honor (past/present)?

-- Has the nominee attained recognition in the area of medical research, practice, medical education, and volunteerism or healthcare initiatives?
+- How has the nominee attained recognition in the area of medical practice, health care initiatives, education, research, and/or volunteerism?

 - What are the most significant contributions of this nominee towards the art and science of medicine?